OU812 Tour: Reception

 Mark Madden, a staff writer from the Pittsburgh Post-Gazette gave the performance at the Three Rivers Stadium a positive review.
 He acknowledged that more than 35,000 fans couldn't help but be struck when Eddie Van Halen's fleet fingers played through two hours of the band's biggest hits.
 Regarding Eddie's solo Madden added that the biggest technical sparkle was that he was successfully able to play within the context of his songs and did not play a bad solo that night.
 Including Hagar, Madden stated that he brought all the fun, with good vocals and songs - but didn't forget to add about Michael Anthony and Alex Van Halen whom Madden stated were a quality foundation.
 During the conclusion of his review, Madden noted that the biggest strength for the band's performance was definitely their songs.

 Jeff Bunch from the Spokesman Review gave the performance at the Albi Stadium a positive review.
 In his opening statement, Bunch stated that rock 'n' roll was alive and well in Spokane and that it was better than nothing.
 He noted on the music being "hot", bringing the crowd to decibel levels that matched the band's sound system which he cited as "powerful".
 He acknowledged the members' solos, with Eddie Van Halen's being cited as "magical" as he captivated the audience for nearly ten minutes with his lightning-quick fingers.
 Not forgetting Alex Van Halen or Hagar, he brought up their solos as well - referring to Hagar as a bundle of energy, adding that he is a consummate showman.
 Bunch concluded his review, stating that it was a great concert, and that people got their money's worth, though he did say that it would be hard to say if the band's show had lived up to its expectations.

 Jerry Spangler from the Deseret News gave the Salt Palace performance he attended a mixed review.
 He stated that while the band had shown to be the best there is on the hard rock circuit, they still lacked the style that could one day make them one of the best bands of all time, referring to them as a good time to a near-capacity crowd they performed for.
 Spangler noted on one of the show's highlights when Hagar had taken center stage for an acoustic guitar solo, praising it as "warm" and "optimism".
 He cited that Hagar was the surprise for the show aside from the characteristic of Eddie Van Halen, but did criticize that confidence Hagar presented would translate into inanities.

+"The first time I went to a 'big' concert was the Monsters of Rock in 1987 (sic), at a stadium in DC: Kingdom Come, Metallica, Dokken, Scorpions and Van Halen," recalled Dave Grohl.
+"Standing far enough from the stage that it was taking four seconds for the sound of the snare drum to hit me made no sense at all."